Logotype for EML Payments Limited

 Executive summary

-• FY26 marks the final year of a major restructuring, with a focus on sustainable double-digit growth and completion of organizational and management changes by year-end; 28 management positions refreshed and operational efficiency improved.
+• FY26 marks the final year of a major restructuring, with a focus on sustainable double-digit growth and completion of organizational and management changes by year-end, including 28 refreshed management positions and increased operational efficiency.

 • Commercial and product teams have been revitalized, driving a strong sales pipeline and improved operational efficiency, with product development prioritized and expanded teams to meet customer-driven demand.